vkhot2023/kpmg/README.md

 ### Dashboard Development

-In this process, we developed Dynamic Dashboard using Microsoft PowerBI tool. this dashbaord capable to provide specific information as per User requirements.
-User can choose pre-requistic condition to obtain data
+In this process, we developed Dynamic Dashboard using the Microsoft PowerBI tool.
+This dashboard is capable of providing specific information as per User requirements.
+Users can choose the pre-requisite condition to obtain data

 Screenshot: